eoghanfurlong/MVCinjQueryMobile/README.md

 ## Overview
 In this tutorial we will be creating the basic structure of the app.
 At the end of this tutorial you will know how to:

-* Add a new page to the container page with some UI components (app/views/home.html)
+* Add a new page to the container page (app/views/home.html)
+* Use CSS to style jQuery Mobile components

 ![](https://github.com/eoghanfurlong/MVCinjQueryMobile/raw/v1/docs/HomeView.png)